shreemankumar/Quote-App/README.md

-# 🌟 Jetpack Compose User Onboarding App
+# 🌟 Jetpack Compose User Quotes App

 This is a modern Android application built with **Jetpack Compose**, designed to demonstrate user onboarding with persistent login state using **Jetpack DataStore**, animations, and rich UI components.